All living systems are touched by viruses.

 where one hasn’t yet, a piece of the story remains to be told.

-In the Kauffman Lab, our focus is on understanding how viruses that infect bacteria interact with their hosts, and how these interactions shape the ecological, evolutionary, and functional properties of bacteria and microbial communities.
+In the Kauffman lab, our focus is on understanding how viruses that infect bacteria interact with their hosts, and how these interactions shape the ecological, evolutionary, and functional properties of bacteria and microbial communities.
 These viruses that infect bacteria are called bacteriophages, or phages.
 We use cultivation- and sequencing-based approaches to study phages in the context of microbial communities, with the aim of uncovering the molecular underpinnings of microbial system-level properties.

-Current and developing project lines
+Current focal project lines